Digital Content

 The IIIF Image API is a DigitalService

 from which various derivatives of the image content can be requested.
-Similarly to the access_point
+This service is referenced via the digitally_available_via

-property from the core DigitalObject
+property from the DigitalObject

 that represents the digital image.
 The same image might have both access points and image services.
+This pattern is available for both images that are embedded representations, and images that have their own records.

 , so that applications know what sort of service is being referred to.
 The format